Adversarial Dependence Minimization: Principal and Independent Component Analysis (PICA)

-The average reconstruction error is 4.46, which approximately equals the second dimension's variance.
-Furthermore, the distance correlation between the two learned representations is $\mathcal{R}(\rz_1, \rz_2) \approx 0.008$.
+The average reconstruction error is 4.46, corresponding to the variance of the second dimension.
+Furthermore, the distance correlation between the two learned representations is $\dCor(\rz_1, \rz_2) \approx 0.008$.
 These empirical results validate that the PICA reduction captured the two independent latent factors $\rv_1$ and $\rv_2$.
-Furthermore, the method could not reconstruct $\rx_2$ since it is implemented with a linear autoencoder.
+Furthermore, the method could not reconstruct $\rx_2$ because it uses a linear autoencoder.
 The distribution of the learned representations $\rvz$ is shown in Figure~\ref{fig:latent_space_pica_nonlin_dependency}.